 Varex conducts business globally.
-Revenues generated from customers located outside the United States accounted for approximately 66% and 64% of Varex's total revenues during the three months ended January 3, 2020 and December 28, 2018, respectively.
+Revenues generated from customers located outside the United States accounted for approximately 69% and 63% of Varex's total revenues during the three months ended April 3, 2020 and March 29, 2019, respectively.
+Revenues generated from customers located outside the United States accounted for approximately 68% and 63% of Varex's total revenues during the six months ended April 3, 2020 and March 29, 2019, respectively.
 As a result, Varex must provide significant service and support globally.
 Varex intends to continue to expand its presence in international markets and expects to expend significant resources in doing so.
 Varex cannot be sure that it will be able to meet its sales, service, and support objectives or obligations in these international markets or recover its investment in these international markets.
 Varex's future results could be harmed by a variety of factors, including:

-- currency fluctuations, and in particular the strength of the U.S. Dollar (which is our functional and reporting currency) relative to many currencies, which have and may in the future adversely affect Varex's financial results and cause some customers to delay purchasing decisions or move to in-sourcing supply or migrate to lower cost alternatives or ask for additional discounts; - the longer payment cycles associated with many customers located outside the United States; - difficulties in interpreting or enforcing agreements and collecting receivables through many foreign countries' legal systems; - changes in restrictions on trade between the United States and other countries or unstable regional political and economic conditions; - changes in the political, regulatory, safety or economic conditions in a country or region - the imposition by governments of additional taxes, tariffs, global economic sanctions programs, or other restrictions on foreign trade such as the tariffs recently put into place by both China and the United States; - any inability to obtain required export or import licenses or approvals, including the inability to obtain required export licenses during a U.S. government shutdown; - natural disasters and pandemics; - failure to comply with export laws and requirements, which may result in civil or criminal penalties and restrictions on Varex's ability to export its products, particularly its industrial linear accelerator products; - risks unique to the Chinese market, including import barriers and preferences for local manufacturers; - failure to obtain proper business licenses or other documentation or to otherwise comply with local laws and requirements regarding marketing, sales, service, or any other business Varex conducts in a foreign jurisdiction, which may result in civil or criminal penalties and restrictions on its ability to conduct business in that jurisdiction; and - difficulties in protecting Varex's intellectual property in foreign countries.
+- currency fluctuations, and in particular the strength of the U.S. Dollar (which is our functional and reporting currency) relative to many currencies, which have and may in the future adversely affect Varex's financial results and cause some customers to delay purchasing decisions or move to in-sourcing supply or migrate to lower cost alternatives or ask for additional discounts; - the longer payment cycles associated with many customers located outside the United States; - difficulties in interpreting or enforcing agreements and collecting receivables through many foreign countries' legal systems; - changes in restrictions on trade between the United States and other countries or unstable regional political and economic conditions; - changes in the political, regulatory, safety or economic conditions in a country or region - the imposition by governments of additional taxes, tariffs, global economic sanctions programs, or other restrictions on foreign trade such as the tariffs recently put into place by both China and the United States; - any inability to obtain required export or import licenses or approvals, including the inability to obtain required export licenses during a U.S. government shutdown; - · natural disasters and pandemics;

+- failure to comply with export laws and requirements, which may result in civil or criminal penalties and restrictions on Varex's ability to export its products, particularly its industrial linear accelerator products; - risks unique to the Chinese market, including import barriers and preferences for local manufacturers; - failure to obtain proper business licenses or other documentation or to otherwise comply with local laws and requirements regarding marketing, sales, service, or any other business Varex conducts in a foreign jurisdiction, which may result in civil or criminal penalties and restrictions on its ability to conduct business in that jurisdiction; and - difficulties in protecting Varex's intellectual property in foreign countries.